WojtekWork/airlines-analysis/README.md

 exploratory analysis - Python - Data analysis, and Introduction to data analysis Creation of an operational report - Data visualization.

+The project is carried out as part of the specialized Data Lab course from CodersLab